-AFJROTC is available at two levels, basic (entry level) and advanced.
-The program teaches respect; respect for constituted authority, respect for parents, and self-respect.
+AFJROTC is available at two levels, basic and advanced.
+The program teaches respect for both constituted authority and parents, and self-respect.
 It teaches orderliness, patriotism, personal honor, and self-reliance.
 It provides information on aerospace and develops a background that many find valuable in aviation and space careers, such as the social and physical sciences, navigation, propulsion systems, and the history and theory of flight.
 No obligation to the military services or college ROTC programs is incurred; however, advanced standing can be earned.
 A uniform is provided by the Air Force to be worn one day per week and at special functions.
-In all cases the prerequisite for a second semester course is the corresponding first semester course.

 AFJROTC 1 A & B (5750A, 5750B), Grades 9-12, E.C.
-Glass High only, $1^{\rm st}$ & $2^{\rm nd}$ Sem., One-half Credit Per Sem.,
+Glass High only, 1st & 2nd Sem., One-half Credit Per Sem.,

-The course includes study of the history of aviation and space exploration, customs and courtesies of military service, and introduction to basic drill procedures.
-The course also includes study of aviation weather in the aerospace environment, aerospace careers, and drill and ceremonial procedures of the squad and flight.
+This course includes study of the history of aviation and space exploration, customs and courtesies of military service, and introduction to basic drill procedures.
+This course also includes study of aviation weather in the aerospace environment, aerospace careers, and drill and ceremonial procedures of the squad and flight.